timunie/Ava-ApiTests/website/docs/P_Avalonia_Platform_Screen_WorkingArea.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Platform/Screen.cs#L88" title="View the source code">View Source</a>

 #### Property Value
+PixelRect

+##
-PixelRectThis area may be smaller than <a href="Bounds" target="_blank" rel="noopener noreferrer">Bounds</a> to account for notches and other block-out areas such as taskbars etc.
+This area may be smaller than <a href="Bounds" target="_blank" rel="noopener noreferrer">Bounds</a> to account for notches and other block-out areas such as taskbars etc.

 ## See Also